gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ### createSecurityContext
 `createSecurityContext(service, contextConfig)` can be called with a single `Service` instance or an array of `Service` instances as first parameter.
 In the latter case, the service from which the Security Context is created, will be determined based on the audience of the token.

-The second parameter is a `contextConfig` object that is used to pass information for the creation of this specific context.
+The second parameter is a [unique (!)](#authentication) `contextConfig` object that is used to pass information for the creation of this specific context.

 #### contextConfig
   **Mandatory** properties: